natezuk/Nate-Zs-Recipes/docs/_desserts/Nestle-style chocolate chip cookies.md

 4. Add the chocolate chips, walnuts, and cinnamon, and mix until evenly distributed in the dough.
 5. Scoop large spoonfuls of dough onto a baking tray with parchment paper.
 6. Bake at 175 C for 15 minutes.

+---
+### Notes

+*(4-2-2024)* Changed to 400 g instead of 325 g flour, possibly due to flour difference between USA and UK more plain flour is needed.